michelvankessel/LFCS/LFS201/notes.md

 time and doesn't change thereafter, even if the libary updates.
 * Shared: code is inserted at run time, and if library is changed later, the running program will run with those libarary modifications.
 Has '.so' extension.

+### 4 - Signals

+Explain what signals are and how they are used

+Discuss available signals & types of signals available in Linux

+Use kill, killall & pkill to send signals from the command line